How Medicare SNPs work

 What else do I need to know about this type of plan?

-A plan must limit membership to these groups: 1) people who live in certain institutions (like a nursing home) or who require nursing care at home, or 2) people who are eligible for both Medicare and Medicaid, or 3) people who have specific chronic or disabling conditions (like diabetes, End-Stage Renal Disease (ESRD), HIV/AIDS, chronic heart failure, or dementia).
-Plans may further limit membership.
+These groups are eligible to enroll in an SNP: 1) people who live in certain institutions (like nursing homes) or who live in the community but require nursing care at home, or 2) people who are eligible for both Medicare and Medicaid, or 3) people who have specific chronic or disabling conditions (like diabetes, End-Stage Renal Disease (ESRD), HIV/AIDS, chronic heart failure, or dementia).
+Plans may further limit membership to a single chronic condition or a group of related chronic conditions.
 You can join a SNP at any time.

 - If you have Medicare and , your plan should make sure that all of the plan doctors or other health care providers you use accept Medicaid.